Viitorul: 1938 dissolution

-In November, possibly at Tătărescu's behest, Viitorul hosted claims about the number of Romanians still living outside the Greater Romanian borders—as observed by Yugoslavia's Jovan Dučić, the implication was that Carol could have mounted his own irredentist campaign, but that he simply chose not to.
+In November 1938, possibly at Tătărescu's behest, Viitorul hosted claims about the number of Romanians still living outside the Greater Romanian borders—as observed by Yugoslavia's Jovan Dučić, the implication was that Carol could have mounted his own irredentist campaign, but that he simply chose not to.
 On 27 November, it celebrated as officialdom, including Cristea himself, unveiled Ivan Meštrović's monument to I. I. C. Brătianu.
 It reproduced the speech of a government representative, Gheorghe Ionescu-Sisești, which described Brătianu the elder as a "one of the greatest statesmen to have been produced by our nation's ethnic genius".
 The newspaper was finally closed down within a month after this event, with the final issue of its second series appearing on 20 December 1938.
 As explained therein, it could no longer function after the PNL's assets had been confiscated, with Carol's National Renaissance Front established as a sole legal party.
 Later accounts report that Viitorul continued to be published, illegally, by Tătărescu, who sold copies of it on Calea Victoriei after its disestablishment.

-1944 revival and final ban
+1944–1946 revivals

+August coup

 During the 1940s hiatus, Romania was ruled as an Axis-aligned dictatorship by Ion Antonescu, and sent troops on the Eastern Front.
 On 23 August 1944, an anti-fascist coup brought the country on the Allied side—but also under a Soviet occupation, giving momentum to the Romanian Communist Party (PCR).
 The newspaper's third and final series came out on 27 or 28 August.
-Published by Mihail Fărcășanu, a 36-year old economist who had been president of the PNL youth since 1940, it immediately had to contain the schism produced within the PNL, between the conservative group surviving around Dinu Brătianu and the more left-wing Tătărescu, who had now aligned himself with the communists.
+Published by Mihail Fărcășanu (a 36-year old economist who had been president of the PNL youth since 1940), it immediately had to contain the schism produced within the PNL.
+This opposed the conservative core, surviving around Dinu Brătianu, to the more left-wing Tătărescu, who had now aligned himself with the communists.
 Fărcășanu and his staff sided with the former group, publishing its appeal to the nation; the dissident group, meanwhile, declared independence as the National Liberal Party–Tătărescu, or PNL–T. From the earliest issues of 1944, Viitorul highlighted Tătărescu's responsibility for Romania's disastrous dictatorships, depicting him as a pillar of Carlism.
 Fărcășanu was discarding his own extremist sympathies—earlier that decade, as a disciple of Carl Schmitt, he had expressed admiration for Italian fascism.
 In September 1944, though he overall rejected class-based politics, he proudly accepted the PNL's labeling as "bourgeois party" by the PCR, describing the "Romanian bourgeoisie" as a backbone of the nation-state.
+His aide at Viitorul was the novelist Gheorghe V. Bumbești, who had formerly published in the Iron Guard's Sfarmă-Piatră.